thindil/bob/others/README.md

 * tests.tcl        - Build and run the unit tests for the project. **Important:** run this script from the main project directory, not from here.
+* build.tcl         - script to build the stable release for the project.
+Build the project in release mode and copy all files to the proper location. **Important**: run this script from the main project directory, not from this.